 Thai business media have reported that sources in the Thai government leaked information stating that laws and regulations on land ownership for foreigners could be set to change, so foreigners would have the option to buy and own a detached house, including the land on which the house is built, as long as the value of the home and land is at least 10 million THB.
 Also, the quota of condominium units that foreigners can own is expected to be increased from the current 49% threshold.
 Furthermore, the maximum terms for land leases are planned to be increased significantly.

-Please find below a summary of these items:
+Please find below a summary of these items based on our research:

 Condominium Act amendments

 One of the proposals is to amend the Condominium Act, B.E.
 2522 (1979), as the law currently only allows a maximum of 49% of the units in a condominium complex to be owned by foreigners.
 This limit could be lifted to between 70% and 80%, but only a maximum of 49% of foreign owners would be granted voting rights at owners’ meetings, to protect Thai interests.

 Land ownership and Land leases